anil3a/ClanPageATC/README.md

 ## We had gone to Private Code Repository..
 So we are not Showing Codes in here and this repository will be only used for public Information.

+Codes are moved to https://bitbucket.org/anil3a user in private repository.

-All Codes as Pull and updated to the website
+All Codes are Pull and updated to the website.

 Please Check website for the Checkouts.